-Situated on a private beach, Maria del Mar is a tranquil and traditional boutique hotel in Tulum with a modern approach: rustic wood furnishings are upcycled from the remains of reclaimed fishing boats; dreamcatcher trinkets and turquoise Acapulco chairs add contemporary colour to minimalistic rooms; and an eco-friendly conservation project keeps the hotel as green as the neighbouring Sian Ka’an biosphere.
-Stretch out on a feather-soft day-bed beside the pool, delve into beachside watersports from kitesurfing to paddleboarding, and discover ancient Mayan ruins in the surrounding hills.
+Situated in the nook of its own private cove, Maria del Mar is a tranquil and traditional Tulum hotel with a thoroughly modern attitude: rustic wood furnishings are upcycled from the remains of reclaimed fishing boats; turquoise Acapulco chairs and shimmering dreamcatchers add contemporary colour to minimalistic rooms; and an eco-friendly conservation project keeps things greener than the neighbouring Sian Ka’an biosphere.
+Stretch out on feather-soft day-beds beside the palm-shaded pool, take kitesurfing lessons on the beach, and discover centuries-old Mayan relics in the surrounding hills.

 Get this when you book through us: